davidsuttle1803-lab/david-suttle-edr/README.md

 ## Version 10 Overview

-The latest Version 10 preprint introduces a **candidate form of the Expansion-Defined Relativity (EDR) master equation**, providing the first concrete mathematical expression of the framework's core axioms.
+The latest Version 10 preprint introduces a **candidate form of the[Expansion Defined Relativity (EDR)](https://edr.suttle.me.uk/1_Expansion_Defined_Relativity_V10_260713.html) master equation**, providing the first concrete mathematical expression of the framework's core axioms.

 The candidate equation takes the form of a **scalar wave equation** — mathematically intuitive and workable with standard field-theory tools — making exploratory mathematical investigation readily accessible without requiring the full apparatus of general relativity.